blueueberryguy/nomusic/README.md

 Yes, AI dogslop.

 Download the whole folder.

+CHROME ONLY-
-Chrome- Manage extensions, enable developer mode, load unpacked, select this folder.
+Manage extensions, enable developer mode, load unpacked, select this folder.
 Go for it.

 Dantes stream is also a true test of this working.
 Dear lord the music is so loud